-Great athletes have to be obsessive and push themselves past their physical limits but they also must stay grounded and mindful of injury.
+Great athletes have to be obsessive to push themselves past their physical limits but they also must stay grounded and mindful of injury.
 Finding the balance between these two states is the tension that many athletes struggle with, especially early in their careers.
-Like Black Swan or Whiplash, The Novice is a portrait of an athlete whose competitive nature gets the better of her.
+Like Black Swan or Whiplash, The Novice is a portrait of a type-A striver whose competitive nature gets the better of her.
 As an emotional thriller, The Novice didn’t really work for me, but as a sports movie, it’s distinctive for the way it takes the shine off of winning.
 In her debut feature, Lauren Hadaway explores the dark side of athletic training, and the way it can easily tip over into self-laceration.

 Alex Dall (Isabelle Fuhrman) is a freshman at Wellington College, a fictional college we are meant to understand is a prestigious, private school.
 As Alex’s roommate points out, early in the film, “everyone here was the the top of their high school class.”
-Much of the dialogue in The Novice is expository in this way, and in general, the directorial choices relating to camera placement, blocking, and editing are more interesting and emotionally direct than the screenplay, which often falters when it comes to dialogue.
+Much of the dialogue in The Novice is expository in this way, and doesn’t add much to our understanding of the characters.
+In general, the directorial choices relating to camera placement, blocking, and editing are more interesting and emotionally direct than the screenplay.
 Perhaps this reflects the athletic experience itself: there isn’t as much to say about it, because the doing is the thing.
 Alex Dall is a doer, above all, the kind of person who is always in motion.
 From the first scene, she is racing from an exam to an introductory meeting for women interested in joining the novice crew team.
 After a few grueling practices in which she learns the fundamentals of the sport, Alex sets her sites on the ultimate prize: to join varsity team as a novice rower.